-Students who have been dismissed from Las Positas College for scholastic reasons may be readmitted if eligible under College policy outlined in the College Catalog.
-After completing the online application, students must submit a "Petition for Admission from Dismissed Status" to the Counseling Office, Bldg 1600.
+Students who have been dismissed from Las Positas College for scholastic reasons may petition for readmission if eligible under College policy outlined in the College Catalog.
+After completing the online application, students must submit a "Petition for Admission from Dismissed Status" to Counseling.